MrBetta520/LeetCode-Practices/README.md

 Write a function that reverses a string.
 The input string is given as an array of characters s.

 You must do this by modifying the input array in-place with O(1) extra memory.

+Defanging an ip address:

+Given a valid (IPv4) IP address, return a defanged version of that IP address.

+A defanged IP address replaces every period "." with "[.]".